Competitive Domain Analysis FAQ

 - A full check of all – current – stats for link status, server indexability, etc.

 The comparison of these Link Detox Rules with your competitors is a necessary step in order to understand why your competitors are ranking better than you in the search engines for a particular keyword or why you have received a penalty whereas your competition has not.

-The Link Detox Rules are triggered in the Competitive Link Detox (CDTOX) when a backlink has some properties that makes it look risky.
+The Competitive Link Detox (CDTOX) when a backlink has some properties that makes it look risky.
 In a severe case, this might mean that the link is coming from a website that contains malware or a virus.
-In a less risky situation, it can mean that the Link Detox Genesis algorithm detected a ‘footprint’ for a domain which is closely related to other domains that link to you.
+In a less risky situation, it can mean that Link Detox Genesis algorithm detected a ‘footprint’ for a domain which is closely related to other domains that link to you.
 This is often the case with link networks.

 Being able to see which rules are being triggered by your competitors allows you to see what is ‘normal’ in your niche.
 For example, you might find that your competitors tend to have a lot of links from article directories.
 In most circumstances, this would not be seen as a good thing, but if that is what Google expects to see in your niche, then maybe you should have some similar links too.

 If you find that some rules behave differently in your niche you can even adjust Link Detox Genesis Algorithm, by creating your own personal DTOXTUNE configuration.
 This means that you will have CDTOX, DTOX, and LORT working perfectly for your specific niche.

 All niches are different.
 Seeing which Detox rules are triggered by you and your competitors helps you understand your niche better.